HopeMashal/Filmy-Final-Project/README.md

     - Film Page

   > **Home Page**
-    - All movies, new movies, movies you haven't finished and suggestions are shown according to your opinions/views
+    - All movies, new movies, the five most famous (top) movies, All TV series, new TV series

   > **Log In Page**
     - Log in to your account using email and password